 Appropriates funds for grants to participants in software application challenges so that the proofs of concept created during the challenges can be developed into prototypes suitable for local and state government.
 Appropriates funds.
 Requires matching funds.
-Takes effect on 7/1/2112.
-(SD1)

 The summary description of legislation appearing on this page is for informational purposes only and is not legislation or evidence of legislative intent.